orbitwebsites-cloud/App/docs/articles/new-expensify/connections/quickbooks-desktop/Connect-to-QuickBooks-Desktop.md

 order: 1
 ---

 QuickBooks Desktop is accounting software designed for small and medium-sized businesses.
 Connecting Expensify to QuickBooks Desktop streamlines your expense management and accounting workflows.

 To connect QuickBooks Desktop to Expensify, you must log in as an Admin in QuickBooks Desktop.
 Make sure **the company file you want to connect to is the only one open**.

+**Note:** If you already have QuickBooks Desktop connected on another workspace, you can select an existing connection during the setup process instead of connecting again.

 ---